USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=GCnml></a>
 ### 3. Edit GC namelist.
 The GC namelist defines gas-phase species and their physical and chemical properties.
-It's located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/GC_${mechanism}.nml.
+It is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/GC_${mechanism}.nml.
 You must add a new row for every gas-phase species that was added to [mech.def](#mech_def).
 See [Chapter 4](../CMAQ_UG_ch04_model_inputs.md) for more information.
-TPROD, SVTPROD1, SVTPROD2, and NONVG from the examples above must be added to the GC namelist because they're gas-phase species.
+TPROD, SVTPROD1, SVTPROD2, and NONVG from the examples above must be added to the GC namelist because they are gas-phase species.
 Column descriptions can be found in [Chapter 4](../CMAQ_UG_ch04_model_inputs.md).
 In this example, TPROD does not participate in dry deposition - similar to many other VOCs in CMAQ - so 'DRYDEP SURR' and 'DDEP' are empty and FAC is -1.
 NONVG (an IVOC as defined above), SVTPROD1, and SVTPROD2 do participate in dry deposition because of their low volatilities.
 This tutorial does not explain the process of creating new dry deposition surrogates, but it is possible to do so and replace 'VD_GEN_ALD'.
 The WET-SCAV SURR are described in the [hlconst.F](#hlconst) section below.
 'GC2AE SURR' lists the species that partition between gas and aerosol phases in [SOA_DEFN.F](#SOA_DEFN).
 ```
 !SPECIES        ,MOLWT   ,IC     ,IC_FAC ,BC     ,BC_FAC ,DRYDEP SURR       ,FAC  ,WET-SCAV SURR     ,FAC ,GC2AE SURR     ,GC2AQ SURR,TRNS  ,DDEP  ,WDEP  ,CONC
 'SVTPROD1'      ,216.66  ,''     ,-1     ,''     ,-1     ,'VD_GEN_ALD'      , 1   ,'SVTPROD1'        , 1  ,'SVTPROD1'     ,''        ,'Yes' ,'Yes' ,'Yes' ,'Yes',